 Bhutan, known to the locals as Druk Yul or “The Land of the Thunder Dragon” because of the fierce summer storms that descend from the Himalayas, is a mysterious and fascinating landlocked country between the economic powers of India and China.
 Closed off to the outside world until 1974 – when the first foreigners arrived in the shape of media that were sent to cover the coronation of the King’s father – Bhutan has evolved in this semi self-sufficient state for the last 40 years.
 Giving way to a unique culture, not influenced by conquistadors or Imperial powers who never managed to control the country.
 It also follows Tantric Buddhist beliefs.
 As a result, this is a unique country with many quirky peculiarities and surprising facts and, above all, a heaven of spirituality sure to conquer all souls.
+Learn all about this isolated country by reading this guide to Bhutan.

 I embarked on a journey that may have changed me forever, one that taught me about compassion, about acceptance and about the impermanence of it all.
 Here is everything you need to know about traveling to Bhutan, from planning when to go on a trip, what to see, what to do and where to stay.
 The complete guide to Bhutan.